caronc/apprise/SECURITY.md

 ## Reporting a Vulnerability

 If you find a vunerability, please notify me at lead2gold@gmail.com.
-The the vunerability severe then please just open a ticket at https://github.com/caronc/apprise/issues
+If the vunerability is severe then please just open a ticket at https://github.com/caronc/apprise/issues